Minor in Civil and Human Rights

 Transform your studies with insights into race, social justice, and human rights

 How does race continue to affect economic opportunity?
 What is the connection between gender and political power?
 When do universal rights conflict with cultural norms?
 What global mechanisms exist to protect basic human rights – and how well do they work?

 Gain a new perspective on your major area of study through the lens of civil and human rights.
-The Klau Center minor provides a distinctive interdisciplinary curriculum that emphasizes both domestic and international issues, giving you a broad-based view of the most critical global problems we face today.
+The Klau Institute minor provides a distinctive interdisciplinary curriculum that emphasizes both domestic and international issues, giving you a broad-based view of the most critical global problems we face today.

 Core courses introduce pressing issues of civil and human rights in the United States and abroad.
 Elective courses then allow you to tailor your studies by deepening your focus on a particular topic or expanding the breadth of your understanding of a fuller range of civil and human rights issues.
 A policy-and-practice based capstone course applies your studies to a real world problem.

 2 core courses (one domestically focused, one internationally focused): 6 credits

 2 elective courses (6 credits)

 Introduction to International Human Rights